 So I did the only thing I could.
 I snatched that el-cheapo sign off the ground and put my anxiety into it, forcing it open, even bending the frame a little.
 I attached it to the little pole that would keep it from blowing away.

 A loud clap of thunder forced my attention off the blasted sign.
 I stared into the impenetrable night.
 Lightning flashed.
 Carnival goers shrieked and gasped.
-They scattered like pack of buzzards surprised by a car.
+They scattered like a pack of buzzards surprised by a car.
+The dirt throughway emptied.
+Except for one person.
+Her eyes locked with mine.

 Barbie.
 Standing there giving me that evil glare she reserved for when I’d committed a mortal sin.
 My mother had been a bitch, a thief, and a murderer.
 She had abused me and abandoned me as a child.
 Was she my personal boogieman?
 Probably.